Apollo3zehn/PureHDF/doc/index.md

 All parameters are optional.
 For example, when the `fileSelection` parameter is ommited, the whole dataset will be read.
 Note that the number of data points in the file selection must always match that of the memory selection.

-> Note: There are an overload methods that allow you to provide your own buffer.
+> Note: There are overload methods that allow you to provide your own buffer.

 **Point selection**

-Point selections require a two-dimension `n` x `m` array where `n` is the number of points and `m` the rank of the dataset.
+Point selections require a two-dimensional `n` x `m` array where `n` is the number of points and `m` the rank of the dataset.
 Here is an example with four points to select data from a dataset of rank = `3`.

 ```cs
 var selection = new PointSelection(new ulong[,] {